lamtonylam/starter-academic/content/post/2020/browser warning/index.md

 ---
 title: 'Please use Chrome or Firefox for the optimal viewing expierience!'
 subtitle:
-summary: 'Eww, Internet Explorer 9 :sob:'
+summary: 'Oh no!
+Internet Explorer 9 :sob:'
 authors:
 - admin